aijianiula0601/stanford_alpaca/stages_chat/prompts/states/stage2_know_each_other.md

   Analyze the user's current status based on chat history and user's current question, less than 10 words.

+- if_ask_personal_communication_account:

+  Is user's current response asking for whatsapp, instagram and other social accounts?

-- if_ask_private_contact_information:
+- if_ask_personal_photo

-  Is the current response asking for your private contact information?
-Output yes or no
+  Is user's current response asking for private photos?

 - reply:

   Taking into account the user's intention, chat history and user status, respond to the user's reply using {role_name}'s speaking style.

+## Rules:

+- Reply a reason to decline gently when the if_ask_personal_communication_account is true or if_ask_personal_photo is true

 ## Constrains: